South Wales

 How much does property renovation cost in Cardiff?

-Cardiff renovation costs are moderate.
+Cardiff renovation costs are moderate for the UK.
 Budget £750-£1,100 per square metre for general refurbishment.
 A typical 3-bed Victorian terrace renovation costs £35,000-£80,000 depending on condition and scope.
+Trade availability is generally good, with costs lower than Bristol or the South East.
+Welsh Government grants may be available for energy efficiency improvements.

 Is Cardiff good for first-time buyers?